-Remember to share your experiences with the International Youth Facilitator and to update your ECYG's wiki-profile with activities you have done.
+Remember to update your ECYG's wiki-profile with activities you have done.
 You are also welcome to write a blog entry for the Earth Charter youth-site!
 We are more than happy to receive photos, videos, songs, writing and other materials inspired by the Earth Charter and publish them on our website!

 When planning or thinking about and activity to do, ask yourself: what are your strengths, skills and interests?
-How could you use them to promote Earth Charter?
+How could you use them to promote the Earth Charter?
 Concentrate on your own community!